-Distribution center Van Marcke Menen Studiebureau Boydens
+Distribution center Van Marcke Menen, BE Studiebureau Boydens

 The Van Marcke Group is rapidly building their new distribution center, offices and training rooms, located in the transport zone of LAR South Kortrijk.
 Specialized in the supply and distribution of sanitation and heating products, their new distribution center is scheduled to be operational by March 2018.
 The new center will not only continue providing customers and retail shops their regular service, but the new center will also absorb the continued growth in Internet sales.
 Once completed the center will automatically handle 80 percent of all orders while remaining open to anticipated challenges in its sector.